SergeMerzliakov/javafx-app-1/README.md

 This repository contains a simple demonstration JavaFX (OpenJFX 12) application, written in Kotlin.

-The goal is to provide a working Kotlin/OpenJFX project, with a working build that you can then modify to suite your needs.
+The goal is to provide a working Kotlin/OpenJFX projects, with working builds that you can then modify to suite your needs.

-The application can be run from the command line, as long as the required software is installed.
+All applications can be run from the command line, as long as the required software is installed (see Requirements section).

+I blog about this repo at [https://thickclient.blog/]()

 ### Requirements